 Professional Education Programs

-Certificate Program in Assessment and Treatment of Couples - Fall 2014
+Post-Graduate Certificate Program in the Assessment and Treatment of Couples - 30CECS

-Mark Gianino, PhD, LICSW; Clinical Assistant Professor, BUSSW; Private practice
+Mark Gianino, PhD, LICSW; Clinical Associate Professor, BUSSW; Private practice

 Format: Class meets on Thursday nights, 6:00-8:30pm, for 12 weeks for a total of 30 hours.